HomechevronRightBlogchevronRightLifechevronRightHow to save the bees in your community

 BEE FRIENDLY BUNDLE

-Give our fuzzy friends the best place to rest their wings with their very own Bee House.
-Take a look at our Bee Friendly Bundle which contains a ready-made bee house, a lovely lavender plant (which these pollinators love!) and a grow bar which will grow into more bee friendly blooms.
+Give our fuzzy friends the best place to rest their wings with their very own bee house.
+Take a look at our Bee Friendly Bundle which contains a bee house for solitary bees and a lovely lavender plant which these pollinators love!
 What could be better?

 Plant wildflowers